How the X Algorithm Works: A Guide to Increasing Your Reach

 Why is posting too frequently bad for my reach?

-Can the open-source algorithm be "gamed"?
+Can the open-source algorithm be gamed?

 How often does the X algorithm update?